astronomer/docs/software/install-airgapped.md

 ---
+title: "Install Astronomer Software"
+sidebar_label: "Install Astronomer Software"
-title: "Install Astronomer Software in an airgapped environment"
+description: "Install Astronomer Software in a multi-tenant, airgapped environment with all recommended security and networking configurations"
-sidebar_label: "Install in an airgapped environment"
-description: "Infrastructure considerations and Helm configuration to install Astronomer in an airgapped environment"
 id: install-airgapped
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-By default, the Software installation process requires accessing public repositories to download the following components:
+This guide explains how to install Astronomer Software into an airgapped environment.
+An airgapped environment is a locked-down environment with no access to or from the public internet.

+You'll configure a new namespace within your Kubernetes cluster and set up infrastructure so that the namespace can access all of the following resources from a private network:

 - Docker images from `quay.io/astronomer` or `docker.io`
 - Astronomer Helm charts from `helm.astronomer.io`
 - Astronomer version information from `updates.astronomer.io`

-If you cannot use public repositories and networks for your installation, you can install Astronomer in an airgapped environment.
-An airgapped environment is a locked-down environment with no access to or from the public internet.

-This guide explains how to configure your system to install Astronomer without access to the public internet by moving Astronomer images to an accessible registry in your airgapped environment.
-After completing this setup, follow Steps 1 to 8 in the [AWS](install-aws-standard.md), [Azure](install-azure-standard.md), or [GCP](install-gcp-standard.md) installation guide to finish your installation.

 ## Prerequisites